-- Promote the idea for SEND champions within subjects to improve the quality of subject specific support and intervention. - Continue to develop the CPD program for staff to provide them with the tools and strategies to support SEN students in lessons and across school. - Continue to forge links with other schools and SEN service providers to further develop the SEN provision within school.
+- Promote the idea for SEND champions within subjects to improve the quality of subject specific support and intervention. - Head of Student support to attend SEND advocacy course - IQM Award To work to achieve the Inclusion Quality Mark Award - Continue to develop the CPD program for staff to provide them with the tools and strategies to support SEN students in lessons and across school. - Continue to forge links with other schools and SEN service providers to further develop the SEN provision within school. - SENCO to be safeguarding trained to support SEND students, in line with local and national safeguarding priorities